Complete artist! Check out 5 movies with Taylor Swift

 Miss American (2020)

 During the project, Taylor explores her personal life and career, showing a more transparent and candid view of her world.
-In addition to including backstage of the “Reputation” tour, outbursts and moments in the recording studio.
+In addition to including behind the scenes of the “Reputation” tour, outbursts and moments in the recording studio.